rjabhi123/multiple-liner-Regression/README.md

  Copy of Boston Housing Price Prediction.ipynb : This is a Jupyter Notebook containing the data for prediction.

- housing.csv : This is a dataset taken from sklearn for prediction.
+ boston_data.data : This is a dataset taken from sklearn for prediction.

 # Licensing, Authors, Acknowledgements